-2510 - INSTRUCTIONAL MATERIALS AND RESOURCES
+• 2510 - INSTRUCTIONAL MATERIALS AND RESOURCES

-The District shall maintain on its website a current list of instructional materials, by grade level, purchased by the District.
+- Meetings of committees convened for the purpose of ranking, eliminating, or selecting instructional materials for recommendation to the district school board must be noticed and open to the public and committees convened for such purposes must include parents of district students. - The District shall maintain on its website a current list of instructional materials, by grade level, purchased by the District.
 This list can be accesses at http://im.dadeschools.net/.
+Elementary schools shall maintain a list of materials available at the school on the school website.
+Parents may object to instructional materials in accordance with District procedures.